luismayta/zsh-vscodium/docs/source/SUPPORT.rst

 Support & Contact
 =================

-If you have any problems with starting zsh-vscode, please report it on GitHub: https://github.com/luismayta/zsh-vscode
+If you have any problems with starting zsh-vscodium, please report it on GitHub: https://github.com/luismayta/zsh-vscodium

-Who is behind zsh-vscode
+Who is behind zsh-vscodium
 ----------------------

 **Organisation**: